-▷ UNIVAC answered the IBM challenge within two months, in late August 1976.
-What's more, the UNIVAC answer was direct and to the point-and very encouraging to the industry.
+UNIVAC answered the IBM challenge within two months, in late August 1976.
+The UNIVAC answer was direct and to the point-and very encouraging to the industry.
 The 90 Series systems were enhanced significantly, memory configuration changes were made, and sizeable price reductions went into effect.

 The 90/60 system was affected the most by the changes.
 The minimum memory capacity was increased from 131K to 524K bytes and the maximum from 524K to 2 million bytes, while the processor speed was increased by 25 percent.
-Moreover, memory prices were slashed to the point that the new basic 90/60 Processor, with 524K bytes of main memory, can be purchased for 15 percent less than the old 131K-byte basic processor.
-UNIVAC claims that the enhanced 90/60's performance will exceed that of the IBM Model 138, and says that on a long-term lease it will be priced within dollars a month of the new IBM system.
-A speed-up kit was also offered to existing 90/60 users-a move that parallels the IBM 135-3 and 145-3 announcement and provides these users with the 25 percent increase in processor speed.
+Moreover, memory prices were slashed to the point that the new basic 90/60 Processor, with 524K bytes of main memory, could be purchased for 15 percent less than the old 131K-byte basic processor.
+A speed-up kit was also offered to existing 90/60 users-a move that paralleled the IBM 135-3 and 145-3 announcement and provided these users with the 25 percent increase in processor speed.